 12. Smoked Turkey Tacos

-Breathe new life into that smoked turkey by turning it into tacos.
+Breathe new life into that old meat by turning it into tacos.

 That’s the best part about tacos – that you can fill them with just about anything!